Oregon: Portland's Roses, Rivers and Rail Trails

 We can’t imagine a better urban cycling destination than Portland, a city that celebrates the power of two wheels with festivals, parades and close to 400 miles of progressive bike lanes and trails.
 This new hub-and-spoke tour, where you’ll stay at the same hotel all week, introduces you to iconic parks known for their vibrant roses and extinct volcanoes, allows you some paddle time on the Willamette River, takes you through forests of Douglas firs (the state tree), and has you hovering above the awe-inspiring Columbia River Gorge.

 Gently rolling terrain on paved trails and bike-friendly roads.
+Also some urban riding.
 Moderate cycling level.
-More leisurely with an e-bike or by taking advantage of some shuttling.

 5 nights lodging, 5 breakfasts, 5 picnic and sack lunches, 4 dinners, snacks, guided kayaking, van support, detailed cue sheets, maps & GPS files and trained guides.

 $195 for Specialized women-specific road or hybrid bicycle. $295 for an electric-assist e-bike.

 Fly into and out of Portland International Airport (PDX) or take the train.
 Take a cab, Uber, Lyft or Wingz to our hotel.
 WomanTours will shuttle you to the airport or train station by 1:30pm on the last day of the tour.
 Or drive and leave your car at the hotel.

 DAY 1: We meet at our hotel for the week in Portland’s Northwest/Nob Hill Neighborhood in the afternoon for a bike fitting and orientation and our first dinner together.
 If you arrive a day or two early, there is plenty to explore.